linode/apl-docs/docs/get-started/labs/build-images.md

 6. Click `Deploy changes`.

-APL will now create a Tekton Pipeline and PipelineRun resource to build the image.
-This will take around 15-20 seconds.
+Now a Tekton Pipeline and PipelineRun resource to build the image will be created.
+This will take around 30 seconds.
 Then the PipelineRun will start building the image.
 During this time the status will show `in progress`:

 ![build status](../../img/build-status.png)